kn-cs/nice-curves/README.md

-# "Nice" curves
+# "Nice" Curves

-This is the source code repository of the work: "Nice curves", authored by Kaushik Nath & Palash Sarkar of Indian Statistical Institute, Kolkata, India.
+This is the source code repository of the work: "Nice Curves", authored by Kaushik Nath & Palash Sarkar of Indian Statistical Institute, Kolkata, India.

-Paper-link:
+Paper-link: Will be provided soon.
+Software: Will be uploaded soon.